Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: LyC Emission Stacking and Photometry

-We then created \SExtractor\ segmentation maps for each LyC sub-image in order to identify \emph{all} objects (including noise peaks) detected at a $\geq$\,1$\sigma$ threshold above the local sky.
-We then exclude \emph{all} surrounding detections outside of a central circular aperture with a 0$\farcs$5 radius (r\,=\,5.5\,pix) found in the LyC segmentation maps.
+We then created \SExtractor\ \citep{Bertin1996} segmentation maps from $\chi^2$ images \citep{Szalay1999} generated from all available \HST\ data for each LyC sub-image in order to identify \emph{all} neighboring objects detected at a $\geq$\,1$\sigma$ threshold above the local sky.
+We then exclude \emph{all} surrounding detections outside of a central circular aperture with a 0$\farcs$5 radius (r\,$\simeq$\,17\,pix) found in the LyC segmentation maps.
 We preserve all flux from any objects inside this central aperture when we stack the sub-images, while also excluding those detected on the border of the central aperture.
 This masking was applied to ensure that all potential sources of non-ionizing flux from lower redshift neighbors along the line-of-sight are removed before stacking.
+On average, $\sim$3$\pm$2 objects were removed from each sub-image.
 We note that this procedure would not be possible when stacking LyC emission of galaxies using ground-based observations alone, as effects from seeing can blend neighboring non-ionizing contaminants with the true LyC signal \citep[e.g.,][]{Nestor2013, Siana2015, Mostardi2015}.
-Each individual masked sub-image was inspected visually to verify that no surrounding objects indeed remained in the sub-images, including those seen only at longer wavelengths in the 10-band ERS mosaics (see \S\ref{sec:data}).
+Each individual masked sub-image was inspected visually to verify that no surrounding objects indeed remained in the sub-images, including those seen only at longer wavelengths in the 10 band ERS mosaics (see \S\ref{sec:data}).
 Thus, it is possible that the rigorous removal of surrounding flux can sometimes result in the removal of more extended (i.e., at r$\geq$0\farcs5) LyC flux from the stacked images if this were detectable at $\geq$\,1$\sigma$ above the local sky-background (see \S\ref{sec:stackofstacks} and \S\ref{sec:obsradprof}).